This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Peel the onion and garlic, then crush the garlic and dice the onion.
+• Peel 1 medium yellow onion and 2-3 large cloves garlic, then crush the garlic and dice the onion.

-• Heat oil in a heavy-bottomed saucepan over medium-high heat.
+• Heat 2 tablespoons extra-virgin olive oil in a heavy-bottomed saucepan over medium-high heat.
 Sauté onion and garlic for 4-5 minutes.

-• Crank open a can of tomatoes and pour into the pan.
-Stir in oregano, olive oil, red pepper flakes, and salt.
+• Crank open a can of 28 ounces whole peeled tomatoes and pour into the pan.
+Stir in 1- 1/2 teaspoons dried oregano, red pepper flakes (optional if you want to make it spicy, add 1 tsp), and Salt and pepper.

 • Reduce the heat to low and let simmer for about 25-30 minutes, or until liquid is reduced by 1/3 and oil gets separated from the sauce.

-• Remove from the heat and carefully transfer it into a stand blender, together with the fresh basil.
+• Remove from the heat and carefully transfer it into a stand blender, together with the a handful of fresh basil leaves packed.
 Blend until smooth, or until it has reached the desired consistency.

 • Taste and adjust the salt according to your taste.
-Transfer the sauce into an air-tight jar secure with lid.
+Transfer the sauce into an air-tight jar and secure with a lid.

 • Serve with your favorite side.
-This sauce can be refrigerated for up to 5 days and freeze up to 6 months.
+This sauce can be refrigerated for up to 5 days and frozen for up to 6 months.

 Notes